Compare Azure Government and global Azure

-When connecting your function app to Application Insights in Azure Government, make sure you use
+When connecting your Functions app to Application Insights in Azure Government, make sure you use

 APPLICATIONINSIGHTS_CONNECTION_STRING, which lets you customize the Application Insights endpoint.

 This section outlines variations and considerations when using Databases services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.